-I am working full-time in Durham, NC, as a contract software technical writer for a federal agency.
+I work full-time in Durham, NC, as a contract software technical writer for a federal agency.

 Bull City Commons

-We joined a developing cohousing community called Bull City Commons.
-We are both serving on circles (ie, committees), doing BCC homework, attending about 4-5 meetings a month, and holding positions of various responsibilities within the community.
-I’m currently serving as delegate/secretary for the Steering circle, secretary for the Social sub-circle, member of the Governance & Policy circle, leader of the HOA Covenants helping circle, and member of a Sociocracy study group.
+As members of a cohousing community called Bull City Commons, we are both serving on circles (ie, committees), doing BCC homework, attending about 4-5 meetings a month, and holding positions of various responsibilities within the community.
+I’m currently serving as secretary for the Social sub-circle, writing the monthly email newsletter, updating the BCC Facebook page, serving on the Building & Grounds circle, and various other marketing duties.

 The Three Principles

 The Three Principles is an understanding of spiritual psychology that explains how I make up the world in my head – which is in effect the world I interact with every day.
 I grow into understanding a little bit at a time by reading, podcast listening, and experimenting.
 I also work with a coach occasionally who reorients me in my reality.
 I’m now in a period of “living my life,” giving the butterfly an opportunity to land on my shoulder instead of me chasing it frantically with a net.

 I’m working out with my kettlebells twice a week, purchased a standing desk converter (it’s helping out my hip and knees), and will probably go back to the one-meal-a-day eating plan to lose the 7 lbs I put on during lockdown.